You’ve got a customer. Now what? The relationship doesn’t end when someone clicks the “buy” button; in fact, it’s really just beginning.

 Order fulfillment: If you ship physical products, consider including instructions, a personalized message and/or a small gift to make customers feel special and encourage them to get started with the product.
 If you offer a digital product or service, you can still onboard customers via physical instructions or a welcome gift that supplements the service.

-This onboarding campaign involves a variety of tactics discussed in this article — a one-on-one onboarding call, targeted follow-up emails, and a customer feedback survey — and can be applied to a variety of business types.
+This onboarding campaign example involves three tactics discussed in this article — a one-on-one onboarding call, targeted follow-up emails, and a customer feedback survey — and can be applied to a variety of business types.

 Here’s how it works: Once customers purchase your product, they receive a welcome email and then are sent three bonus emails over the following few days that provide useful content related to the product they purchased — perhaps educational content about how to get started or content on a related topic that further supports your expertise and value.